Understanding spinal foraminal stenosis

 Spinal foraminal stenosis can present itself in more than one region of the spine.
 The most common type of spinal stenosis is lumbar foraminal stenosis, which begins in the lower back.
 Foraminal cervical stenosis occurs in the neck and upper back region, while thoracic spinal stenosis resides in the middle back.

 Each movement that our bodies make is somehow connected to the spine, and the spine is one of the most complicated regions of the body.
 The spine is made up of many components that must function in unison, and an understanding of their functions and relationships to each other is essential to understanding spinal foraminal stenosis.
 Some components of the spine are as follows:

-- Facet joints connect vertebrae together and support movement in the spinal column.
+- Facet joints — connect vertebrae together and support movement in the spinal column

 Depending on the location of your spinal foraminal stenosis, symptoms may include pain, numbness, weakness or a “pins-and-needles” feeling.
 The pain will often be radicular, meaning that it radiates from the site of the condition to other areas of the body, affecting the arms, shoulders, hips, legs, feet and hands.
 Cases of severe foraminal stenosis can include symptoms such as loss of balance or loss of reflexes.

-If you have bilateral foraminal stenosis, you likely will experience symptoms on both sides of the body because the foramina on either side of a vertebra are affected.
-More commonly, however, foraminal stenosis generally affects a foramen on one side and, therefore, causes symptoms on one side of the body.
+With bilateral foraminal stenosis, symptoms are experienced on both sides of the body because the foramina on either side of a vertebra are affected.
+More commonly, however, foraminal stenosis generally affects a foramen on just one side and, therefore, only causes symptoms on one side of the body.

 More often than not, a physician will first recommend conservative treatment, such as mild stretching, rest, physical therapy, anti-inflammatory medications or steroidal injections.
 Maintaining a healthy weight and engaging in regular physical activity can also help with the treatment and prevention of spinal foraminal stenosis.